St. Nicholas Croatian Church (Millvale, Pennsylvania): History

-The church was established in 1900 following a bitter split from the similarly named St. Nicholas Croatian Church about 2 mi downriver on East Ohio Street in Troy Hill.
-The cornerstone was laid for the new church in July 1900 and it was completed in November of the same year.
-The building was designed in the Romanesque Revival style by Pittsburgh architect Frederick C. Sauer and cost about $34,000 in total.
-Andrew Carnegie donated a pipe organ which was installed in 1902.
+The parish was established in 1900 following a split from the similarly named St. Nicholas Croatian Church in Troy Hill, approximately 2 mi downriver.
+The cornerstone for the new church was laid in July 1900, and the building was completed later that year.
+Designed by Pittsburgh architect Frederick C. Sauer in the Romanesque Revival style, the church cost approximately $34,000 to construct.
+Andrew Carnegie donated a pipe organ installed in 1902.

-In 1921, the church burned down, believed to be the result of arson.
-Sauer was again contracted to prepare plans for a replacement church, which was basically a pared-down version of his original design.
-This current church building was dedicated on May 30, 1922.
+In March 1921, the church was destroyed by fire, believed to have been caused by arson.
+Sauer was again commissioned to design a replacement structure, a simplified version of his original plan.
+The current building was dedicated on May 30, 1922.

-After the rebuilding of the church, the parish had a debt of almost $100,000.
-The pastor of the other St. Nicholas parish in Troy Hill, Albert Zagar, had been successful in clearing the debt there, so in 1931 he was transferred to St. Nicholas in Millvale.
-By 1937, he had paid off most of the debt and decided to put some money toward decorating the church.
-Seeking an artist who would understand the cultural background of the parish, he approached the well connected Slovene-American writer Louis Adamic, who recommended his friend Maksimilijan "Maxo" Vanka.
-Vanka, a former professor at the Academy of Fine Arts, University of Zagreb, had struggled to find work since immigrating to the United States and happily accepted the commission to create murals for the church.
+Following reconstruction, the parish carried significant debt.
+In 1931, the pastor of the Troy Hill parish, Albert Zagar, who had successfully eliminated debt there, was transferred to Millvale.
+By 1937, he had largely cleared the parish's financial obligations and elected to commission murals for the church interior.
+Seeking an artist familiar with the cultural background of the congregation, Zagar consulted the Slovene-American writer Louis Adamic, who recommended his friend Maxo Vanka, a Croatian-born artist and former professor at the Academy of Fine Arts, University of Zagreb.

-Vanka painted the first set of murals from April to June, 1937, working every day until 2 or 3 in the morning.
-During this time, he became convinced that the church was haunted by a ghostly, black-robed figure, which Adamic later wrote about in a piece for Harper's Magazine titled The Millvale Apparition.
-Nevertheless, he completed the murals on schedule.
-Although Vanka had "upset tradition in his introduction of labor scenes... within the sacred precincts of a church", the murals were met with acclaim from the press as well as church officials.
-As a result, Vanka was invited back to complete a second set of murals in 1941.
+Vanka painted the first cycle of murals between April and June 1937, reportedly working until the early morning hours each day.
+During this period, he became convinced the church was haunted by a black-robed apparition, an experience Adamic later recounted in Harper's Magazine under the title The Millvale Apparition.
+Despite "defying tradition" by introducing labor and social justice imagery into a sacred setting, the murals were well received by both church officials and the press.

-The later murals were dedicated on November 16, 1941.
-With World War II then raging in Europe, these murals featured much more overtly anti-war subject matter than the earlier ones.
-With the completion of the full set of murals, the Pittsburgh Press wrote that the artwork would "put [the church] near the top of the 'must list' of places to see in the Pittsburgh district", while the Sun-Telegraph wrote that Vanka and Zagar were "tossing the dogmas of religious art into the ash-can".
-Vanka himself described the murals as "my contribution to America".
+Vanka was invited to return in 1941 to complete a second cycle of murals, which were dedicated on November 16 of that year.
+Created during the early years of World War II, these later works adopted more overtly anti-war themes.
+Upon completion of the full program, the Pittsburgh Press wrote that the murals placed the church near the top of the region's "must list" of sites to visit, while the Sun-Telegraph remarked that Vanka and Zagar were "tossing the dogmas of religious art into the ash-can."
+Vanka later described the murals as "my contribution to America."

+In 2019, St. Nicholas was reorganized as a personal (non-territorial) parish within the Shrines of Pittsburgh, a grouping intended to promote pilgrimage and heritage tourism.